Ramgree/sysmod2020/Ida_Maria_Orula/week_5.md

 ### Reflections

 This time I made the mistake of not writing my reflections down right after the lecture/lab, so I can't really remember much.
 I do remember that I liked the discussion about which people benefit from systems modeling the most, as it was interesting to try and see things from different people's viewpoints.
 I also realized that I still remembered some things about use cases and use case diagrams from some previous courses, but not in much detail.
 For example, I didn't know or didn't remember that actors and personas are not the same thing.
 It was nice to gain a new perspective on a topic that was already somewhat familiar.

+The lab exercises for this week can be found [here](/team/Lab_06.10_tasks.md)